How to Choose the Right Dog Kennel Size

-If you’re getting a kennel to give your dog an enclosed place to play, you can get whatever size you want, so long as it fits your space.
+If you’re getting a kennel to give your dog an enclosed place to play, you can get whatever size you want to fit your space.
 Outdoor kennels are a fun choice for dogs if you have a yard but don’t want them to run off, while indoor kennels are great for limiting dogs to a certain area of the house.

 3. Kennels for Smaller Dogs

-The smallest dog kennels measure about 24 inches, with slightly larger kennels measuring up to 30 inches.
+The smallest dog kennels measure about 24 inches long, with slightly larger kennels measuring up to 30 inches long.
 Keep in mind that each manufacturer is a bit different as far as kennel lengths and size categories go, so you can give or take a couple inches with the length measurement of each size.